CSandler-Dev/SWAB-Tech-SSG/content/Navigation/Initial Google Setup.md

-> Here's the steps to setup your SWAB profile (i.e name, email, etc.) on SWorkspace.
+I know this seems complicated but, we will go over how to use this next meeting.
+Just make sure to complete link 1, follow the step by step then, come back to this page to complete link 2.

-> SUPER IMPORTANT 🔎
+> SUPER IMPORTANT : CHANGE YOUR ACCOUNT INFO 🔎
 ### Step by Step

 1. Change Your Personal Info on SWorkspace : [[How to change your name on Google]]